tape-mauser/shelly-automated-house/README.md

 You can view or download the full documentation in [this PDF file](./5v_shelly_diagram.pdf).

+## ESP32 Code

+use the ESP32servo by Kevin Harrington, John K. Bennett V 1.2.1  library and esp32 by Espressif Systems V 2.0.17 Board manager

+ESP32 Dev Module

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.